 Schools do not require a particular major.
 Biology, Chemistry or Physics provide a good background for this area.
 If you wish to major in Biology then you need to look at the individual school requirements before choosing a degree tract.
 The Medical Sciences degree tract will satisfy all Perfusion program prerequisites if you also take a year of calculus.

 The requirement vary greatly among training programs.
-Some school require a BA or BS degree.
+Some schools require a BA or BS degree.
 Some do not.
-Biology, Chemistry and Physics are a requirement for most programs.
-Some programs also require Organic Chemistry and 1 year of Calculus.
-Check the individual schools for more specifics.
+Biology, chemistry and physics are a requirement for most programs.
+Some programs also require organic chemistry and 1 year of calculus.
+Check individual schools for specific requirements.

 Most programs are 24 months.

 In 1998 the starting salaries ranged from $45,000-$65,000.

 Submit your app.